 - ND Not Detected.
-The compound was not detected above the Lab's Method Detection Limit - ppb 1 part per billion (equivalent to one penny in \$10,000,000). - ppm 1 part per million (equivalent to one penny in \$10,000). - ppt 1 part per trillion (equivalent to one penny in \$10,000,000,000). - pCi/L Picocuries per liter.
-A measurement of radioactivity in water.

-Range - Represents the end values recorded from the highest and lowest analytical results of a reported contaminant.
+The compound was not detected above the Lab's Method Detection Limit - ppb 1 part per billion (equivalent to one penny in \$10,000,000). - ppm 1 part per million (equivalent to one penny in \$10,000). - pCi/L Picocuries per liter.
+A measurement of radioactivity in water. - μS/cm micro-Siemens per centimeter.
+A standard measurement of conductivity in water. - Range Represents the lowest and highest analytical results of a reported contaminant.